isomerpages/mlaw-corp/news/speeches/_posts/2016-08-23-Opening-Speech-by-Ms-Indranee-Rajah-SC-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-Guest-of-Honour-for-IP-Week-SG-Global-Symposium.md

 ---
-layout: post
-title: "Opening Speech by Ms Indranee Rajah, SC Senior Minister of State, Ministry of Law and Ministry of Finance Guest of Honour for IP Week @ SG: Global Symposium"
+title: 'Opening Speech by Ms Indranee Rajah, SC Senior Minister of State, Ministry of Law and Ministry of Finance Guest of Honour for IP Week @ SG: Global Symposium'
 permalink: /news/speeches/opening-speech-by-ms-indranee-rajah--sc-senior-minister-of-state
 breadcrumb: Speeches
-collection_name: news

 ---

 23 Aug 2016 Posted in [Speeches](/news/speeches)